 - We always serve cabbage with our St. Patrick’s meal but don’t cook it all so we can make this slaw.

-- Lemon juice – Keeps the cabbage fresh and crunchy and adding a bright acidic flavor.
+- Lemon juice – Keeps the cabbage fresh and crunchy and adds a bright acidic flavor.

 - Honey – Mellows the lemon juice and adds sweetness to our slaw.